Sxw88/FYP-Viv-Sxw/README.md

 ### Potential issue with setting up Batman-adv
 bat0 not showing up as a Batman-adv interface after reboot.
-This issue can be fixed by following this tutorial: https://github.com/binnes/WiFiMeshRaspberryPi/issues/8
+This issue can be fixed by following this solution: https://github.com/binnes/WiFiMeshRaspberryPi/issues/8

 ## Enabling the I2C interface
 In order for the servo driver to work, the i2c interface of the raspberry pi needs to be enabled.
 Use the command